File: grep.info-t, Node: Top, Next: Introduction, Up: (dir)

 Process a binary file as if it did not contain matching data; this

-Search only files whose base name matches GLOB (using wildcard
+Search only files whose name matches GLOB, using wildcard matching

 For each directory operand, read and process all files in that

-line, but skip symlinks that are encountered recursively.
-This is
+but skip symlinks that are encountered recursively.
+Note that if

 For each directory operand, read and process all files in that